Often researchers receive their processed data in the form of a Scaffold

 - The Similarity View: Here users can see which peptides are assigned to which proteins, where there are shared peptides and which proteins are excluded from the Scaffold experiment due to the principle of parsimony.

-- The Quantify View: Scaffold contains basic quantitative information based on spectrum counting or precursor intensity values.
-This view displays this information at the protein level along with quantitative bar charts, volcano plot, Venn diagram and GO term charts.
-These graphical tools attempt to display differential expression information in various ways.
+- The Quantify View: Scaffold displays quantitative values based on spectrum counting, or precursor intensity values.
+This view displays this information at the protein level along with quantitative bar charts, volcano plot, Venn diagram, and GO term charts.

 - The Publish View: Collapses experimental metadata that can be used to begin writing articles for publication in scientific journals.

-Scaffold assigns probabilities to search engine peptide identifications using either the PeptideProphet or LFDR algorithm and protein identifications using the ProteinProphet algorithm.
+Scaffold assigns probabilities to search engine peptide identifications using either Percolator, PeptideProphet, or LFDR and protein identifications using ProteinProphet.
 This allows users to filter identifications at the peptide and protein level by probability.
 Additionally, if a decoy search was performed Scaffold allows users to filter by FDR thresholds.
 Finally, the minimum number of peptides filter allows users to require a minimum number of peptides to be identified.